heche-psb/fossiler/README.md

 **Age Justification:** The age of Rio Mayer Formation was dated as Upper Aptian (Archangelsky et al., 2012).
 Thus, we used the age 121.4 - 113.0 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:leaves: **${\text{\color{green} Fossil \ No.11}}$**

+**Brief Desription:** The oldest fossil found in Asparagales.

+**Age Bounds:** 27.82 - 15.97 mya.

+**Taxon & Specimen & Rock:** *Phormium sp.*, leaf litter, cuticle and pollen grain, Newvale Mine leaf beds, fossil site F45/f0394, Newvale assemblage, Gore Lignite Measures, the Late Oligocene to Early Miocene southern New Zealand.

+**Phylogenetic Justification:** All of the macrofossils reported by (Ferguson et al., 2010) have exceptionally well-preserved cuticle.
+(Ferguson et al., 2010) decided the phylogenetic assignment of the fossil *Phormium sp.* by the observation of its partial leaf, cuticle, and pollen grain from Newvale Mine leaf beds.
+(Ferguson et al., 2010) regarded it as members of Asparagaceae.

+**Age Justification:** The age of the middle Gore Lignite Measures is Late Oligocene or Early Miocene (Waitakian to Altonian Stage) based on studies of palynofloras of Oligocene and Miocene strata of Otago and Southland by (Pocknall and Mildenhall, 1984) and (Mildenhall and Pocknall, 1989).
+Given the close association between marine strata of Waitakian age and the lower and middle Gore Lignite Measures in the Waimumu area (Isaac and Lindqvist, 1990), (Ferguson et al., 2010) suggested the age of the lignite as Waitakian (late Oligocene to early Miocene).
+Thus, we used the age 27.82 - 15.97 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

+:microscope: **${\text{\color{green} Fossil \ No.13}}$**

+**Brief Desription:** The oldest fossil found in Liliales.

+**Age Bounds:** 125.77 - 121.4 mya.

+**Taxon & Specimen & Rock:** *Liliacidites sp.*, pollen grains with sample labeled as Sh-1, 576-582, El Wadi El Gadid, Dakhla Oasis Area, Six Hills Formation, Cretaceous of Egypt.

+**Phylogenetic Justification:** The recognized differences under a light microscope, for instance, the wider sulci gaping in the middle of the grain of *Liliacidites* indicated the phylogenetic assignment of the fossil as to *Liliacidites sp.* (Schrank and Mahmoud., 2002).
+Archangelsky suggested the assignment of genus *Liliacidites* to be within Liliales (Archangelsky, 1973).

+**Age Justification:** The age of Six Hills Formation was estimated to be as late Barremian (Schrank and Mahmoud., 2002).
+Thus, we used the age 125.77 - 121.4 mya as the age of the fossil, according to the [International Chronostratigraphic Chart v2023/04](https://stratigraphy.org/).

 ## References
 Barreda VD, Cúneo NR, Wilf P, Currano ED, Scasso RA, et al. (2012) Cretaceous/Paleogene Floral Turnover in Patagonia: Drop in Diversity, Low Extinction, and a Classopollis Spike.
 PLOS ONE, 7(12): e52455.